 - Visit your dentist for a checkup.
 Your dentist will determine the cause of the swelling, and quickly help you restore your oral health.

 Do you have swollen gums requiring emergency treatment?
-Please call us now on 02031 376 356.
+Book an appointment or call us now on 02031 376 356.